latex3/fontspec/README.markdown

 Requirements
 ------------

-The `fontspec` package requires an up-to-date TeX Live 2011 or MiKTeX 2.9, including the most recent version of the `l3kernel` package which provides the LaTeX3 programming interface known as `expl3`.
+The `fontspec` package requires an up-to-date TeX Live or MiKTeX installation, including the most recent version of the `l3kernel` package which provides the LaTeX3 programming interface known as `expl3`.